Doing One Simple Thing Could Mean More Money In Retirement

-Of the 14.8 million Australians with a super fund account, approximately 40% have more than one super account.
+Of the 14.8 million Australians with super, approximately 40% have more than one account.
 These Australians pay extra fees on multiple accounts and probably have a lot of trouble keeping track of their total superannuation.
 Does this sound like you?
 It’s time to take control of your super and boost your funds in retirement.

 What does ‘consolidate super’ mean?

 If you have ever changed jobs, chances are you have more than one super account.
 Consolidating your super simply means combining all of your funds into a single account.
 It’s surprisingly easy and you might even find some lost super along the way.

 In case you still need convincing, here are 3 reasons why you should consolidate your super:

 - You will only pay one set of fees, meaning that you don’t have multiple fees eating into your retirement savings.

 - There is a much smaller chance that you will end up with lost super, as you only have to keep track of one superannuation fund.

 - When you only have to keep track of one account, it is also easier to prepare and save for retirement.

 There are even more steps you can take to boost your super once you’ve consolidated your accounts.